Wetland: Role of salinity

 Salinity has a strong influence on wetland water chemistry, particularly in coastal wetlands and in arid and semiarid regions with large precipitation deficits.
 Natural salinity is regulated by interactions between ground and surface water, which may be influenced by human activity.

 Soil

 Carbon is the major nutrient cycled within wetlands.
 Most nutrients, such as sulfur, phosphorus, carbon, and nitrogen are found within the soil of wetlands.
 Anaerobic and aerobic respiration in the soil influences the nutrient cycling of carbon, hydrogen, oxygen, and nitrogen, and the solubility of phosphorus thus contributing to the chemical variations in its water.
 Wetlands with low pH and saline conductivity may reflect the presence of acid sulfates and wetlands with average salinity levels can be heavily influenced by calcium or magnesium.
 Biogeochemical processes in wetlands are determined by soils with low redox potential.
-Wetland soils are identified by redoxymorphic mottles (often from iron oxide rust) or low chroma intensity, as determined by the Munsell Color System.

-Water chemistry

-Due to the low dissolved oxygen (DO) content, and relatively low nutrient balance of wetland environments, most wetlands are very susceptible to alterations in water chemistry.
-Key factors that are assessed to determine water quality include: